 I work as a consultant, coach and facilitator in Conscious Business & Conscious Communication.
 My greatest passion is helping leaders put into action their priority values in the company culture, systems, and quality of products/services.
 As a lifelong teacher of communication skills, I place emphasis on holding crucial conversations that are needed in the workplace to move the culture and its people forward.

-As one of Fred Kofman’s* most experienced facilitators, I’ve offered workshops and coaching to that translate Conscious Business and Conscious Communication into powerful daily tools and practices.
+As one of Fred Kofman’s* most experienced facilitators, I offer workshops and coaching to translate Conscious Business and Conscious Communication into powerful daily tools and practices.
 This can change a company’s whole culture, one conversation at a time.
-I also offered T3s for trainers and coaches who want to teach Conscious Business in their own organizations.
+I also offer T3s for trainers and coaches who want to teach Conscious Business in their own organizations.

 My clients include leading-edge organizations like Huffington Post and global giants like Shell Oil as well as businesses in high-tech, healthcare, newspaper, auto, pharmaceutical, higher education, consulting and insurance.
 I’ve had the privilege of teaching thousands of people the tools of Conscious Communication in over 40 countries throughout Asia, South America, Australia, Europe, Canada and the US.
 From this experience, I’m able to quickly detect opportunities in clients’ communication and offer practices to shift work outcomes while strengthening trust with others.